High-performance computing (HPC) on preemptible VMs

 VM is in.
 Make sure the VMs are in the same availability zone to reduce latency between them. - Under Instance template, click Define.
 This opens a screen for creating a template.

-- Under Disks, select Add disk.
+- Under Disks and file storages, select Add disk.
 In the window that opens, specify:

 - Under Computing resources, specify the same configuration as that of the master VM: